anee-helsinki/seeing-verbs/README.md

    11. PMI2 score
    12. average distance from each other in words
    13. url to Korp (all links may not return results, as Korp has been updated in 2019)
-+ period-genre-distribution.tsv
-   Distribution of seeing verbs in each period and genre in our dataset
-+ period-distribution-matrix.tsv
++ period/genre-distribution-matrix.tsv
-   Distribution of seeing verbs in different genres as a matrix representation
+   Distribution of seeing verbs in different genres and periods as a matrix representation